mattronix/smartos-autosupport-generator/README.md

 SYSTEM:

 * messages
+* hostname
 * services status
 * physical disk status
 * Physical disk smart status
 * Physical disk serial numbers

+Features:

+Gathers logs and packs into tarbal.
+Sends tarbal to a mailbox
+adds a date, time, hostname stamp to the top of each output